Katherine

 Katherine (/kæθərɪn/), also spelled Catherine and other variations, is a feminine given name.
-The name and its variants are popular in countries where large Christian populations exist, because of its associations with one of the earliest Christian saints, Catherine of Alexandria.
+The name and its variants are popular in countries where large Christian populations exist, because of its associations with the early Christian saint Catherine of Alexandria.

 In the early Christian era it came to be associated with the Greek adjective καθαρός (katharos), meaning 'pure'.
 This influenced the name's English spelling, giving rise to variants Katharine and Catharine.
 The spelling with a middle 'a' was more common in the past.
 Katherine, with a middle 'e', was first recorded in England in 1196 after being brought back from the Crusades.

 Popularity and variations

 Anglophone use

-In Britain and America, Catherine and its variants have been among the 100 most popular names since 1880.
+In Britain and America, Catherine and its variants have been among the 100 most popular names since at least 1880.
 Amongst the most common variants are Katherine and Kathryn.
 The spelling Catherine is common in both English and French.
 Less-common variants in English include Katharine, Catharine, Cathryn, Katheryn, Katharyn, Kathryne, Katheryne, Katherin, and Kathrine.

 Diminutives include: Katie, Katy, Kate, Kathy, Kathe, Kath, Kay, Kat, Katja or Katya, Kota, Katyusha, Katrya, Kitty, Kit, Kasia; many of these are also sometimes given as independent names.

 Kathleen or Cathleen, Anglicized forms of the Irish Caitlín, have become established in the US among people with no Irish background, but is less popular in England and Wales.
 The form Karen, of Danish origin, is now often considered an independent name in English.